| Title: | The Weyl Algebra |

 Numeric |

-To access coefficients of a weyl object S
+To access coefficients of a weyl object S, use

 The replacement method is package-specific; use coeffs(S)